 Notes

-- To freeze it, let it cool (no longer than 2 hours) and place it in double-bagged freezer bags with the air squeezed out to avoid freezer burn or you can vacuum seal it if that option is available to you.
+- To freeze the pulled pork, let it cool (no longer than 2 hours) and place it in double-bagged freezer bags with the air squeezed out to avoid freezer burn or you can vacuum seal it if that option is available to you.
 Thaw in the fridge overnight.

 Nutrition